juliosouto/mesh_chat/README.md

     python3.13 -m venv .venv
     source .venv/bin/activate

-4. Run the application:
+4. Install the dependencies:
     ```bash
+    python -m pip install -r requirements.txt

+5. Run the application:
+    ```bash
     python app.py

-5. Look for the NODE_ID printed to the console.
+6. Look for the NODE_ID printed to the console.
 It looks like:
     ```bash
     NODE_ID: 6593209927e8abbe55ed344a79589ef6a551b1806319bb0bc8b44a429736af82

-6. To start a conversation with the node identified by the previous node ID, go to the other terminal window (the other node) and type:
+7. To start a conversation with the node identified by the previous node ID, go to the other terminal window (the other node) and type:
     ```bash
     @6593209927e8abbe55ed344a79589ef6a551b1806319bb0bc8b44a429736af82 Hi there

-7. You should see the message on both terminal windows.
+8. You should see the message on both terminal windows.
 Something like:

     TERMINAL 1
     ```bash